Google Cloud for Startups: Editor's Take

 How does Google Cloud compare to alternatives?

-Google Cloud is one of the strongest options in the cloud & infrastructure category.
-See our full Google Cloud alternatives comparison to evaluate it against Scaleway and MongoDB.
+Google Cloud is one of the strongest options in the developer & it category.
+See our full Google Cloud alternatives comparison to evaluate it against Scaleway and Algolia.

 Should I claim the Google Cloud startup deal?

-If cloud & infrastructure is part of your stack, yes.
-The SaaSOffers Google Cloud deal gives you Up to $100,000 in credits — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Google Cloud deal gives you Up to $100,000 in credits, verified, free to claim, and takes minutes to activate.

 Ready to try Google Cloud?